aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 ACK, applying custom resources, and tear-down) took less than 30 seconds.
 This is for the warmed caches case.

-!!! tip "Keeping the test cluster around"
-    By default the script deletes the `kind` cluster.
-You can prevent this last step from happening by usign `make kind-cluster-preserve SERVICE=$SERVICE`.

 ### Background